planetlabs/planet-client-python/docs/cli/cli-data.md

 SuperDove meant much larger swaths, so the number of individual items went down even as we captured the whole earth.

-Note that the API does not support an 'all time' interval to get the total of all collections for an area, but you can easily use [jq]((cli-intro.md#jq) to total up the results of an interval count:
+The API does not support an 'all time' interval to get the total of all collections for an area, but you can easily use [jq]((cli-intro.md#jq) to total up the results of an interval count:

 ```